chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 ### Examples of iteration
 - Expanded from fundamentals into deeper topics once data showed strong retention on beginner episodes and listeners were ready for more detail
-- Added interviews with people in different security roles to answer the recurring question, “What do security jobs actually look like day to day?”
+- Added interviews with people in different security roles to answer the recurring question “what do security jobs actually look like day to day,” and kept them as longer, ~1‑hour conversations for listeners who wanted more detail.
 - Introduced tool walk‑throughs and practical tips when listeners asked, “What can I actually do differently after listening?”
-- Introduced interviews with people working in different security roles to answer the recurring question “what do security jobs actually look like day to day,” and kept them as longer, ~1‑hour conversations for listeners who wanted more detail.

 ### Data‑driven decisions